 “Through marriage”, came the expected reply.
 I told her that my wife was from the Philippines and was also far from home.

 Not finding anywhere to camp in Vaduz was something of a blow, especially for JP who was worn out.
-We rode off once more, heading for Busch, over the border again into Switzerland.
+We rode off once more, heading for Buchs, over the border again into Switzerland.

 We came across a Co-op attached to a filling station and grabbed some sandwiches.
-We sat on some grass to eat our food before hitting the road to Busch.
+We sat on some grass to eat our food before hitting the road to Buchs.

 The site was crammed but we found a small area where we could erect our tent and we pitched in near darkness with a grand firework display going on overhead.
-We were surrounded by some of the biggest, most luxurious caravans available; a Tabb art Capellini and Puccini amongst them.
+We were surrounded by some of the biggest, most luxurious caravans available; a Tabbert Capellini and a Puccini amongst them.

 Day Seven: Tuesday 2 August 2016

 We were rudely awoken by the clanging of the local church bells at 0600 hrs. which annoyed JP intensely.